-To make Chicken Tikka Masala marinade mix 1 cup of plain yogurt with 1 tablespoon of our seasoning.
-And for a truly authentic feel to this dinner serve with hot Naans to soak up the extra gravy/ sauce.
+To make Chicken Tikka Masala marinade mix 1 cup of plain yogurt with 2 tablespoons of our seasoning.
+Use 2 tablespoons of seasoning with a can of chopped tomatoes and a cup of cream to create a sauce.

 We’ve also heard of mixing 1 teaspoon of this Tikka Masala seasoning to one stick of softened unsalted butter.
 Then use small amounts of this “spiced butter” in your rice, morning eggs or homemade mashed potatoes for a savory and unexpected flavor.